mathgladiator/adama-lang/docs/docs/reference-tables-linq.md

 ## Intro

-Given a record lsuch as:
+Given a record such as:

 ```adama
 record Rec {